MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/write-plug-in.md

 - Access the Organization web service using SDK for .NET calls to perform message request operations like query, create, update, delete, and more.
 - Write messages to the Tracing service so you can evaluate how your plug-in code is executing.

 The <xref:System.IServiceProvider>.<xref:System.IServiceProvider.GetService*> method provides you with a way to access service references passed in the execution context when needed.
 To get an instance of a service you invoke the `GetService` method passing the type of service.
-Read more about this in the next section.
+Read more about this in the next sections.

 ### Execution context